A Drone Bee – Unappreciated & Misunderstood

 Role of the Drone Bee

-Drone bees do not have a stinger because they have no need for one.
-They do not protect the hive.
 Drones are normally produced in the Spring and can live up to 4 months.
+Drones that successfully mate with a queen- die shortly after.
 Any drones still alive come Fall, will be thrown out and left to starve.

 Why?
 The workers know that Winter is not a reproductive time.
 They don’t want to have to feed the drones all Winter.
 More drones can be easily produced in time for Spring mating.
 (More About Bee Types)